johnwayne1930/RasPi-IssStreamer/README.md

 > ~/stream/iss.sh ch2 <br>

-starts the other Live ISS Stream ustream which shows sometimes interior footage or the view from Canadarm2 camera.
+starts the other Live ISS ustream which shows sometimes interior footage or the view from Canadarm2 camera.

 > ~/stream/iss.sh ch3 <br>